 Family day.
-In Latvia, ERGO family day was organised for the 5th time on Children's Day.
-In 2017, around 100 children of ERGO employees took part in the event: they visited ERGO office and got to know more about the jobs of their parents.
+In Latvia, ERGO family day was organised for the 6th time on Children's Day.
+In 2018, around 100 children of ERGO employees took part in the event: they visited ERGO office and got to know more about the jobs of their parents, insurance, active and healthy lifestyle.